AlunAlun/Obsidian/V-CXO/Notes/Fast Future Executive/Clients/Halliburton/Halliburton course initial feedback.md

 My CV: Please see below an updated CV - both for use in this deck, and in wider usage (e.g. on the FFE site)

-Dr. Alun Evans, Barcelona
+**Dr. Alun Evans, Barcelona**

 - Virtual CXO, AssuringBusiness.com
-- Former CEO, Co-Founder, Freeverse.io
+- Former CEO & Co-Founder, Freeverse.io
 - Former CEO, Shar3d.com
 - Former CTO, Bodypal.com
 - Ph.D.
-In Medical Physics
+Medical Physics
-- Co-Author, The Fast Future Blur
+- Co-Author, _The Fast Future Blur_
 - Instructor, Caltech Future Skills Academy

-Dr. Alun has 20 years of experience in technology management product strategy, fundraising, and corporate leadership.
-As CEO, CTO, and Virtual CXO, he has led several multidisciplinary teams across multiple business sectors, and has a deep understanding of how modern digital workflows are used to create results-driven collaborative environments.
-Alun is an experienced communicator with decades of training experience, teaching executive strategy to international corporate companies; in addition, he has spoken at over 50 international conferences.
-Alun is also a highly qualified engineer, with a Ph.D. in Physics, multiple years’ experience in technical project management, and in-depth knowledge of engineering and software development in multiple different programming languages.
+Dr. Alun Evans has over 20 years of experience in technology leadership, product strategy, fundraising, and corporate management.
+As CEO, CTO, and Virtual CXO, he has successfully led multidisciplinary teams across multiple sectors, with deep expertise in building scalable digital businesses and delivering results-driven collaborative environments.
+He has raised significant venture funding, driven product development across both startup and enterprise contexts, and advised companies on strategic growth.

+An experienced communicator and educator, Alun has delivered executive training for international corporations and spoken at over 50 global conferences.
+With a Ph.D. in Physics and a strong technical foundation, he combines engineering, software development, and business leadership to bridge the gap between technology and strategic execution.
+His technical knowledge spans multiple programming languages, digital workflows, and emerging technologies.